 In addition, french fries, or frites as they are called in French, are actually Belgian.
 And French toast?
 It dates back to the Roman Empire.
 You can read about more interesting French food facts here.

-29. Travel capital of the world
+29. France is the travel capital of the world

 France has the privilege of being the most visited country in the world.
 With over 80m people visiting every year, people love to travel to France!
 Incidentally, it is said that the Louvre museum in Paris is the most visited museum in the world.